operator-playground-io/Jenkins-operator-tile/tutorials/operator-installation-verification-tutorial.md

 ---
 title: Jenkins Operator Installation Verification Tutorial
-description: This tutorial explains how to verify that the Jenkins Operator installed properly in the namespace
+description: This tutorial explains how to verify that the Jenkins Operator is properly installed in the namespace
 ---

 ### Check the Jenkins Operator

-After installation, verify that operator is installed successfully by executing the below command.
+When the installation is complete, verify that the operator has been properly installed by executing the following command.

 ```execute
 kubectl get csv -n my-jenkins-operator